The First 7 Days After a Stroke: A Guide to Recovery & Care

 • Heart tests (ECG, echocardiogram) to see if heart problems contributed.

-For the most common type, clot-busting drugs (tPA) may be administered within the first 3-4.5 hours to restore blood flow.
-In some cases, a procedure called mechanical thrombectomy can be performed to physically remove the blockage.
+For more frequent cases, clot-dissolving medication (tPA) may be administered within about 3 to 4.5 hours to restore normal circulation.
+In some instances, a procedure called mechanical thrombectomy can be done to manually remove a blockage.

 Day 2-3: Hospital Monitoring and Early Assessments